-The JCPS cluster departments have introduced the case backlog reduction intervention, which is aimed at reducing the number of backlog cases in the Regional and District courts, providing additional capacity to the backlog priority sites.
-The aim of the backlog intervention is to ensure that the inflow of the number of new cases is balanced by the number of matters concluded.
+The JCPS cluster departments have introduced the case backlog reductes intervention, which reducing the number of backlog cases in the Regional and District Courts, providing additional capacity to the backlog priority sites.
+The backlog intervention ensures that the inflow of the number of new cases is balanced by the number of matters concluded.
 The project deliverables have been integrated into the outputs of the JCPS Cluster Delivery Agreement.